 3) GET ORGANIZED NOW.
 EVEN IF YOU’RE HALFWAY THROUGH THE YEAR.

 Okay, okay, I get it, you have probably been told this ‘tip’ a million times before, but in all seriousness, if your notes are a mess, they’re scattered everywhere and everything is just thrown back into your bag or onto your desk at the end of the day, you will find studying difficult.

 - Buy an Expanding File to House all Your Notes for Each Subject.
 I used this one from Amazon.

-- Create a system for taking notes.
+- Create a system for taking notes and making notes (there’s a difference).
 I personally love colour coding my notes as it enables me to quickly find a keyword, topic or date.
 Don’t know what I mean?
 Check my image below to see how I colour coded my notes for success!

 Here’s a simple checklist of things you will need to be able to teach yourself the material effectively: